 It all began as a kid (circa 1977), sitting next to grandma during Sunday visits, and expressing an interest in crochet.
 She taught me, but as I grew into my teen years, I had other things — not necessarily good things — on my mind, and my interest waned.
 About 2004, I started a job that required a four hour commute – both ways – and needed something to occupy my time on the train.
 I went over to Walmart and bought myself a hook and some yarn and I have been crocheting ever since.

-In April 2011, after Mojo’s crocheted dog sweaters lost their shape, I decided to learn how to knit and I am enjoying that as well.
+Seeking like-minded humans, I strived to start a local stitch ‘n’ bitch.
+My first attempt was Culver City Hookers, which lasted about a month.
+In September 2010, I founded the Playa Vista Yarn Crafters under the auspices of the Playa Vista Library.
+In April 2011, after Mojo’s – my muse – crocheted dog sweaters lost their shape, I decided to learn how to knit and I am enjoying that as well.
 In 2013 the Playa Vista Yarn Crafters became One Skein Short of an Afghan, which disbanded in November 2016.

-T: +1 310 461 9889
+T: +1 310 7545 739